labib666/node-practice/README.md

 # node-practice
-using node to build rest api
+Using NodeJS and JWT to build a REST api

-## Intallation
+## Installation

 ### Easy way (Docker)